glennhenry/cs-notes/docs/data-structures-and-algorithms/24-shortest-path/shortest-path.md

 **A\* search algorithm** is a popular pathfinding algorithm, which is an extension of Dijkstra's algorithm.
 While Dijkstra solely considers the weight of edges, a\* search algorithm adds another consideration and prioritize that seem more likely to lead to the goal.

-The priority value is calculated by :
+The priority value is calculated by:

 $f(v) = g(v) + h(v)$

-Where :
+Where:

-- $f(v)$ : referred as f-score or function score
+- $f(v)$: referred as f-score or function score
-- $g(v)$ : the cost accumulated so far
+- $g(v)$: the cost accumulated so far
-- $h(v)$ : heuristic estimate of the remaining cost from the current vertex to the target vertex.
+- $h(v)$: heuristic estimate of the remaining cost from the current vertex to the target vertex.

 The key point of a\* is the $h(v)$, Dijkstra's algorithm is the case where the $h(v)$ is 0, or it doesn't consider the heuristic estimate and solely depends on the weights.